substrate-asia/hackathon-2021-summer/teams/07-NFTMall/Readme.md

       Deployment & testing in Ethereum
       Deployment & testing in moonbeam
       Deployment & testing in Kusama
-      Deployment & testing in BSC chain
-      Deployment & testing in Tron chain

 4、在NFTmall公链部署和测试Deployment, testing and operation in NFTmall chain
       NFTmall Public chain deployment